thewaxmango/green-book-trains-of-thought/ch4.md

 To determine the number of ways the rabbit gets to the *n* th step, it is the sum of ways to get to the *(n-1)* th step and the ways to get to the *(n-2)* th step.
 We know the number of ways to get to the zeroth step is 1, and the first step is 1.
 F(2) = 2, F(3) = F(1) + F(2) = 3...
 This is the Fibonacci sequence, and for the *n* th step, you take the ***n+1* th Fibonacci number**.

+### Screwy Pirates 2

+Basically, we want to ensure that for every group of 5 pirates, there is at least one lock they can not open, but those locks are all openable by any 6th pirate.
+The minimum for this is that there exists exactly one such lock for every group of 5 pirates, and these locks can not overlap (which would be a contradiction when accounting for the any 6th pirate rule).
+Thus, we need at least **11C5** locks, and by our previous rules each lock must be openable by 6 distinct pirates, totaling 11!\*6/(6!5!) keys.
+Furthermore, every pirate must be able to open the last lock of every *other* group of 5 pirates.
+Thus, each pirate needs at least **10C5** keys, totaling 11\*10!/(5!5!) keys.